 There’s nothing worse than being stuck in a midsummer hail storm without a rain jacket, or wanting to sit down to eat a picnic lunch after a long hike, but having nowhere to sit on the ground without getting your white wedding dress covered in mud.
 The right gear will make your elopement day easier – there’s no reason to carry heavy gear in a paper bag from Whole Foods when you could keep your hands free with a lightweight backpack!

-Essential gear for every elopement
+Essential gear recommendations for every elopement

 I legally have to tell you that some of the links in this post are affiliate links and I get a small kickback if you buy products from them.
 But I promise this post is way more about me recommending my favorite gear that my couples and I have used for real elopements and adventures than it is about me making money.